-Classiques Garnier and the journals that it publishes must ensure that good practices are maintained in accordance with the standards detailed in this charter.
+Classiques Garnier must ensure that good practices are maintained in accordance with the standards detailed in this charter.
 Editorial staff must provide assurance that they subscribe to the principles set out above.

 II Procedures in place for dealing with unethical behavior

 1. Identification of unethical behavior

 Misconduct and unethical behavior should be identified and brought to the attention of the editor-in-chief and editorial staff at any time and by anyone.
 This type of behavior can include, but is not limited to, the examples cited in section one of this charter.

 Anyone who informs the editor-in-chief or the editorial staff of such conduct must, however, provide sufficient evidence so as to allow an investigation to be launched.
 All allegations must be taken seriously and treated in the same way, until a decision or conclusion is made.

 The initial decision must be made by the editor-in-chief, who must consult the editorial staff.
 Evidence against the accused party must be collected with the greatest discretion, so as to avoid any allegations spreading beyond those who need to know about them.